 Zang Dhok Palri Monastery alias Durpin monastery or Durpin Gompa is situated here.
 Consecrated by the Dalai Lama in 1976, this new monastery is situated on the Durphin hills.
-Durpin Gompa has 108 volumes of Kangyur (sacred texts recognized by various schools of Tibetan Buddhism), other holy books and scrolls that were taken out of Tibet, after the invasion of Tibet by the Chinese in 1959.
+Durpin Gompa has 108 volumes of Kangyur (sacred texts recognized by various schools of Tibetan Buddhism), other holy books, and scrolls that were taken out of Tibet, after the invasion of Tibet by the Chinese in 1959.

 Mongpu is another nearby village where the summer residence of Nobel laureate Rabindranath Tagore is situated.
-Its now converted into a museum.
+It’s now converted into a museum.

 How Do I Go to Tinchuley?

 Tinchuley is at a distance of around 28 kilometers from Darjeeling and takes around 1.5 hours by car.
 New Jalpaiguri Junction railway station and Siliguri Junction railway station are the two nearby railway stations at a distance of around 73 and 68 kilometers, respectively.
-Kalimpong hills, another nearby tourist destination, is at around 35 kilometers distance.
+Kalimpong hills, another nearby tourist destination, is around 35 kilometers distance.

 There are direct buses to Takdah from Darjeeling.
 If you are coming from Siliguri, Jeeps and shared taxis are available.
 They ply up to Takdah.
-From Takdah, you can hire a taxi to reach Tinchuley, which is at a distance of around 3 kilometers.
+From Takdah, you can hire a taxi to reach Tinchuley, which is at a distance of around three kilometers.

 There are a few resorts here.
 Rai resort Tinchuley is a leading one.
-Guest houses and home stays are also available.
+Guesthouses and home stays are also available.